Greetings and Social Norms in China (How to Start Interactions Smoothly)

 Quick Answer

-A light nod, brief eye contact, and calm tone work better than enthusiastic gestures or long introductions.
+A light nod, short greeting, and calm tone usually work better than enthusiastic gestures or a long introduction.

 The Core Reality (Why This Feels Different)